 When the context parameter of a basic preference participates in different levels of a hierarchy, users may express their preference in any level, as well in more than one level.
 For example, Mary can denote that the monument of Acropolis has interest score 0.8 when she is at Plaka and 0.6 when she is in Athens.
-Note that in the hierarchy of location the city of Athens is one level up the region of Plaka.

-For a parameter L, let L_1, L_2, \ldots, L_n , ALL be the different levels of the hierarchy.
+For a parameter L, let $L_1, L_2, \ldots, L_n$ , ALL be the different levels of the hierarchy.
 There is a hierarchy tree, for each combination of non-context parameters.
-In our reference example, there is a hierarchy tree for each user profile and for a specific point_of_interest that represents the interest scores of the user for the points_of_interest, accordingly to the location parameter's hierarchy.
+In our reference example, there is a hierarchy tree for each user profile and for a specific $point\of\interest$ that represents the interest scores of the user for the $points\of\interest$ , according to the location parameter hierarchy.
 In Fig. 2 (right), the root of the tree corresponds to level ALL with the single value all.
 The values of a certain dimension level L are found in the same level of the tree.
-Each node is characterized by a score value for the preference concerning the combination of the non-context attributes with the context value of the node.
+Each node is characterized by a score for the preference concerning the combination of the non-context attributes with the context value of the node.